felipehimself/market-microservices/readme.md

 ## Additional Ingress configuration

-In order to make API calls for the endpoint defined in each Ingress file, it's necessary to point your machine localhost to accept incoming request form acme.com - whic is just a random url I picked.
+In order to make API calls for the endpoint defined in each Ingress file, it's necessary to point your machine localhost to accept incoming request from acme.com - which is just a random url I picked.

 To achieve it in Windows, go to `C:\Windows\System32\drivers\etc` and in the host file add the following line: